 Fullerton has long been home to one of the most vibrant music scenes in Southern California.
 It was a center for the Orange County punk scene and produced The Adolescents, Agent Orange and Social Distortion.

 There are a couple of venerable music stores too in Fullerton.
-Since 2005, Burger Records has operated as a retail store, venue and rock music label.
+Since around 2008, Burger Records has operated as a retail store, venue and rock music label.
 It also hosts movie nights.
 They carry a variety of genres of vinyl (and a few cassette mixes) but mostly garage, psychedelia and other 60s rarities.
 They also rent VHS.
+Here's a short documentary about Burger.

 There's also the older Black Hole Records.
 The selection tends to skew more toward classic KROQ-type stuff.
 Punk, glam, new wave... lots of British stuff.